William-Adolphe Bouguereau: Wives and children

 In 1856, William began living with one of his models, Nelly Monchablon, a 19-year-old from Lisle-en-Rigault.
 Living together unmarried, the pair kept their liaison a secret.
 Their first child, Henriette, was born in April 1857; Georges was born in January 1859.
 A third child, Jeanne, was born 25 December 1861.
 The couple married quietly (as many assumed they were already married) on 24 May 1866.
 Eight days later, Jeanne died from tuberculosis.
 In mourning, the couple went to La Rochelle, and Bouguereau made a painting of her in 1868.
 A fourth child, Adolphe (known as Paul), was born in October 1868.
 Aged 15, Georges' health suffered, and his mother took him away from the bad air of Paris.
 However, he died on 19 June 1875.
 Nelly had a fifth child in 1876, Maurice, but her health was declining and the doctors suspected that she had contracted tuberculosis.
-She died on 3 April 1877, and baby Maurice died two months later.
+Nelly died on 3 April 1877, and baby Maurice died two months later.

 The artist planned to marry Elizabeth Jane Gardner, a pupil whom he had known for ten years, but his mother was opposed to the idea.
 Soon after Nelly's death, she made Bouguereau swear he would not remarry within her lifetime.
 After his mother's death, and after a nineteen-year engagement, he and Gardner married in Paris in June 1896.
 His wife continued to work as his private secretary, and helped to organize the household staff.
 His son Paul contracted tuberculosis in early 1899; Paul, his stepmother, and Bouguereau went to Menton in the south.
 When the stay was prolonged, the artist found a room in which to paint.
-Paul died at his father's house in April 1900, aged 32; Bouguereau had outlived four of his five children, only Henriette outlived him.
+Paul died at his father's house in April 1900, aged 32.
+Bouguereau had outlived four of his five children: only Henriette outlived him.
 Elizabeth, who was with her husband to the end, died in Paris in January 1922.

 Homes

 When Bouguereau arrived in Paris in March 1846, he resided at the Hotel Corneille at 5 rue Corneille.
 In 1855, after his stay in Rome, he lived at 27 rue de Fleurus, and the following year rented a fourth-floor studio at 3 rue Carnot, near his apartment.
 In 1866, the year of his marriage to Nelly, he bought a vast plot of land on the rue Notre-Dame-des-Champs, and an architect was commissioned to design a grand house with a top-floor studio.
 The family was installed in 1868, together with five servants and with his mother, Adeline, visiting daily.
-Bouguereau spent the rest of his life here and at La Rochelle.
+Bouguereau spent the rest of his life there and at La Rochelle.